 CIS g480 Data Base Management Systems 3 credits.
 Study of concepts of logical and physical data structures; introduces types of data base languages including design and implementation of actual DBMS using modern languages.
-PREREQ: CIS 382.
+PREREQ OR COREQ: CIS 382.

 CIS g482 Advanced Systems Analysis and Design 3 credits.
 Provides the knowledge and tools necessary to develop a physical design and an operational computerized system.
 Also includes study of interactive systems and distributed processing.
 PREREQ: CIS 382 AND CIS g480.

 CIS g485 Network and Communication Systems 3 credits.
 Study of the implementation and development of network information systems.
 Protocols and techniques will be compared.
 PREREQ: CIS 382, AND EITHER CIS 220 OR CS 181.

 CIS g486 Business System Simulation 3 credits.
 Study, construction, and operation of computer simulations as aids for management and administrative decisions.
 PREREQ: MGT 217, CIS 220 OR PERMISSION OF INSTRUCTOR.

 CIS g487 Software Systems Study of the Software Implementation Process 3 credits.
 In addition to system optimization techniques, management strategies will be discussed.
 PREREQ: CIS 382.

 CIS g490 Management of Information Systems 3 credits.
 Study of the problems associated with the organization, management and operation of information processing systems.
 PRE- OR COREQ: CIS g480.